 Nick Spear and Susan O’Dea live in two different worlds.
 She’s urban, he’s rural.
 She’s a kale chicken caesar, he’s last night’s cold pizza.
 On paper, they shouldn’t work.
 But Big Sky City Lights has never lived on paper — it lives in the convergence- the imaginary town halfway between Spear’s sky-filled Montana landscapes and O’Dea’s Manhattan concrete; two voices, effortless and aligned.
+What started with creatively reimagined covers for online audiences quickly gathered a groundswell that pushed them into original songwriting and the creation of their first album "Wake Me When We Get There."

 Live configurations range from an intimate duo with guitars to a five-piece band with bass, drums, and keyboards — though the core of the thing remains two voices from opposite worlds finding the same frequency.